vantage-sh/docs.vantage.sh/docs/vantage_account.md

 #### Create a Vantage API Service Token {#api-service-token}

-Service tokens can be created by users with Owner or Integration Owner permissions, and are associated with an team, not with an individual user.
-For Enterprise customers who use teams and role-based access control, you have the option of selecting a team to inherit permissions from.
+Service tokens are associated with an account, not with an individual user.
+If creating a Service Token for the entire account using the 'Everyone' team, you must have the `Owner` or `Integration Owner` role.

 :::note
-If you are creating a Service Token for the Everyone team, you must have Owner permissions.
+All Service Tokens created in non-Enterprise accounts are assigned to the 'Everyone' team.
 :::

+For Enterprise customers who use Teams and Role-Based Access Control, you must also designate a team when creating a Service Token to inherit permissions from.
+Service Tokens created for Teams outside of the 'Everyone' Team can be done by the `Owner`, `Integration Owner`, and `Editor` role.

 To generate an API service token: